-15 Women's Ouad

-Surrounded by Gerlinger Hall, Hendricks Hall, and Susan Campbell Hall, the Women's Quad (1910-1920) was built to accommodate women living on campus during this time.
-Hendricks and Susan Campbell were the first major women's dorms to be built on campus.
+15 Women's Ouad Composed of Gerlinger Hall, Hendricks Hall, and Susan Campbell Hall, the Women's Quad (1910's-1920's) was built to accommodate women living on campus during this time.
+Hendricks and Susan Campbell were the first major women dorms to be built on campus.
 During the time of Luella Clay Carson as Dean of Women, tennis courts were located on the Women's Quad.
 No woman on campus was allowed to play basketball - a sport she found "rough and unladylike".
 Now, UO is home to one of the most prominent women's basketball teams in PAC-12 history.
-Nearby between Collier House and Hendricks, adjacent to the Women's Ouad, the former Marv Spiller House (razed in 1951/52) was built in 1908 to provide housing for 20 women.
-It was named in honor of Spiller, the first woman member of the UO faculty.
-16 Susan Campbell Hall Constructed in early 1921, as the second all-women's dormitory, Susan Campbell Hall reflects a time when more women were moving away from home with more independence, enrolling in college, and receiving university educations.
-The original building consisted of three separate houses, each of which contained nine to twelve 4-woman suites.
+Nearby between Collier House and Hendricks, adjacent to the Women's Ouad, the former Marv Spiller House (razed in 1951/52) was built in 1908 to provide housing for 20 women and in honor of Spiller, the first woman member of the UO faculty.
+16 Susan Campbell Hall Constructed in early 1921, as the second all-woman's dormitory, Susan Campbell Hall reflects a time when more women were moving away from home with more independence, enrolling in college, and receiving university educations.
+The original building consisted of three separate houses, each of which contained nine to twelve 4-women suites.
 Each suite had a study room, wardrobe, dressing chamber, and sleeping porch.
 The meeting room and study space near the front of the building are still in use today.
-17 Gerlinger Hall Built in 1919 and originally named "Woman's Memorial Hall," the building housed the Department of Physical Training for Women.
+17 Gerlinger Hall Originally named "Women's Memorial Hall" and built in 1919, the building housed the Department of Physical Training for Women.
 Irene H. Gerlinger, the first woman on the UO Board of Regents, began a long campaign for the building in 1915, and consulted with architect Ellis Lawrence on its design.
 The building was renamed Gerlinger Hall for Irene in 1929.
 It was described as "a monument to noble womanhood", and it is a landmark to the emerging roles of women in the 20th century.
 One of these noble women, Abigail Scott Duniway, (1834 - 1915), is remembered as the "Pioneer Woman Suffragist of the Great Northwest."
 She led the campaign to achieve voting rights for Oregon women until 1912, when women gained the ballot.
-If you have time, visit the historic Gerlinger lounge space inside.
+If there's time, visit the historic Gerlinger lounge space inside.

-"Luna" (2014) is a bronze sculpture located in the Straub Hall Green designed by American sculptor and UO graduate, Ellen Tykeson.
+18 Luna Sculpture "Luna" (2014) is a bronze sculpture located in the Straub Hall Green designed by American sculptor and UO graduate, Ellen Tykeson.
 "Luna is an archetypal female figure that juxtaposes the beauty of the mysterious with acceptance of the burdens inherent in life.
 In her powers reside the phases of the lunar calendar that order the rhythms of tides, fertility, birth, and growth...
 This effort is the story of [women], as the appearance of casual balance is the job of a life.
 The crystals of the inner edges represent the harshness, fragility, and natural order of human existence." - Ellen Tykeson 19 Hayward Field Tower and Mural Track Tributes Hayward Field accommodates the elite track team of the University of Oregon.
 The image of Raevyn Rogers is featured on the tower that looks over UO.
 Rogers ran for the Ducks track team until 2017 and was a six-time NCAA Division I champion and ten-time All-American at UO.
-She won consecutive outdoor 800 meter NCAA and Pac-12 Conference titles (2015, 2016, 2017), the 2017 Women's Bowerman Award, and an 800 meter bronze medal at the 2020 Tokyo Olympics.
+She won three consecutive outdoor 800 meters NCAA and Pac-12 Conference titles (2015, 2016, 2017) as well as the 2017 Women's Bowerman Award.
 Additional women track athletes are featured on the adjacent mural along Agate Street, including Jordan Hasay (2013) and Keshia Baker (2010).